Redocly/redocly-cli/docs/guides/response-contains-property.md

 validating /openapi/openapi.yaml...
 /openapi/openapi.yaml: validated in 39ms

 Woohoo!
-Your OpenAPI definition is valid. 🎉
+Your API description is valid. 🎉
 ```

 Now you are ready to configure the rules.

 ## Case 1 - Single response containing one property

-Imagine that your API definition describes users' data, and it should have `user_id` as a part of
+Imagine that your API description describes users' data, and it should have `user_id` as a part of
 all successful (`200`) responses.
 Let's define this.

 1. Open the `.redocly.yaml` in the project folder